VowpalWabbit/vowpal_wabbit/README.md

 - Bootstrap
 - Generic (users can specify custom weight for every action)

 This release supports C++.
+For other languages, see: https://github.com/multiworldtesting/.

 For sample usage, see: https://github.com/multiworldtesting/explore-cpp/blob/master/sample/explore_sample.cpp